Declaring bankruptcy is not a decision to take lightly. Some amount of debt can be a good thing for your credit profile.

 Obtain debt management help from non-profit debt relief organizations.
 With this program, you will meet with a credit counsellor and go over your specific situation.
 Credit counsellors will help you come up with a workable budget.
 They will also advise you on how to better deal with your debt issues.

 If your debt is far too deep for money management skills to help with, then you can come up with debt plans.
 In this case, the credit counsellor will work out a deal with your creditors.
-You’ll then be responsible for making regular payments to the debt management agency.
+You’ll then be responsible for making regular monthly payments to the debt management agency.

 These funds will then be distributed to your creditors.
 Your credit counsellor may be able to have your interest rates reduced significantly.
 This can further help you save money.